rodrigoterminus/symfony-test-lengoo/README.md

 The following commands will create a new database, update it with the application's tables and load initial data to it.

     bin/console doctrine:create:database
-    bin/console doctrine:schema:update --force
+    bin/console doctrine:migrations:mirate

+### 3. Load initial data
     bin/console doctrine:fixtures:load

+**Credentials to secured area:**

+*Username:* lengoo
+*Password:* lengoo

-### 3. Run the application using the built-in server
+### 4. Run the application using the built-in server
     bin/console server:run

-The console will show the correct address where the application will be available to be used.
+The console will show the correct address where the application will be available.

 ## Testing
 To run the tests just run the following command at the project's root directory: